spadeshiro/NTR-Abyss/README.md

 ## Features
 - Translated most of the UI
 - Translations for gameplay-related stuff, eg. character kits, abyss mode, brothel minigame, etc.
+This translation is powered by [XUnity.AutoTranslator](https://github.com/bbepis/XUnity.AutoTranslator) on top of [BepinEx](https://github.com/BepInEx/BepInEx).
+Without these two, this translation would never happen.

 ## Installation
 1. Download release build